Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3preclass.md

 KumaMax example highlights the power of tools that enables us to visualize and design molecules.
 These tools can be used much like any traditional Computer-aided design (CAD) tool  (for example, Onshape).
 You may have used CAD to create, modify, and 3D print objects.
 Multiple options are available for a diversity of applications.
 For example, you can design and modify biomolecules via [PyMOL](https://pymol.org/2/).
 [FoldIt](http://fold.it/portal/) is another example that enables all learners to interact with protein folding and advance discovery by playing a game.
 There are also tools such as [Cadnano](https://cadnano.org/) simplify the process of designing three-dimensional [DNA origami](https://www.sciencedirect.com/topics/neuroscience/dna-origami).

+**Q.7.
+What are the roles of design and analysis tools in the engineering of biology?**

 (Note: The KumaMax example also highlights the utility of Design-Build-Test Cycle (DBT).
 DBT is a framework that is commonly used in engineering of living matter.)

 ## Preclass for Friday